sopherapps/pydantic-redis/docs/tutorials/synchronous/models.md

 Set the `_primary_key_field` attribute to the name of the attribute that is to act as a unique identifier for each instance of the Model.

+!!! example
     In this case, there can be no two books with the same `title`.

 ```Python hl_lines="9"
 {!../docs_src/tutorials/synchronous/models.py!}